-What SwissSign (and apparently also Purdue) have done is to start the SEQUENCE with the commonName (use the OpenSSL asn1parse command to see the exact structure).
+The ordering employed by SwissSign (and also the current Purdue certificates) starts the SEQUENCE with the commonName (use the OpenSSL asn1parse command to see the exact structure).
 There used to be no definite guidance on this, but the new RFC 3280bis is supposed to have a statement that the SEQUENCE ought to start with Country, or a domainComponent.
 Before this "bis" edition (which is still in draft) it could only be deduced from the examples.
 The only reason most of the CAs did put the commonName at the end is because of this line: "In theory it should be a full, proper DN, which traces a path through the X.500 DIT" and most of us interpret "trace" as "start at the root of the tree".
 The X.509 style guide made clear that for the DN, anything goes, as it has been ill-defined up to now.